mscuciti/Remarkable-RSS-Feed/Readme.md

 ## Installation
 1. Clone the repository:
 2. Run `pip install -r requirements.txt`
-3. Provide the RSS-Feed link inside the code.
+3. Provide the RSS-Feed links inside feeds.txt
 4. Save the .json location and folder ID in a `.env` file as
 ```
  SERVICE_ACCOUNT_FILE = ''
  FOLDER_ID = ''
  ```
-4. Execute and check the code if it is generating a .txt file and .pdf file.
+4. Execute and check the code if it is generating a .pdf file.

 ## Setting Up Google Services Account and Enabling Google Drive API